Keep calm and carry on: Jurgen Klopp says the show goes on at ‘stable’ Liverpool

 After a month when he was without a number of players the direction of travel in that respect has changed with Alexis Mac Allister rejoining the squad after missing the weekend as a precaution.

-Even fellow midfielder Thiago Alcantara, who has not played since April because of a hip injury, has returned to training but the wait for Mohamed Salah’s recovery from a hamstring injury sustained on African Nations Cup duty with Egypt goes on even though his country have now been eliminated.
+Even fellow midfielder Thiago Alcantara, who has not played since April because of a hip injury, has returned to training but the wait for Mohamed Salah’s recovery from a hamstring issue sustained on Africa Cup of Nations duty with Egypt goes on even though his country have now been eliminated.

 “There was no pressure in it besides the fact that you want to get fit as quick as possible anyway.
 We cannot rush it,” he said.